 Make sure you’re clear and consistent with your child about expectations.
 If kids know that dinner is always at 6:30 and there’s no candy before dinner, there’s less likely to be a tantrum about it.
 If a routine like mealtime has to change for a day, let your child know in advance and remind them when possible.

-what’s triggering your child’s tantrum.
+keep track of what triggers your child’s tantrums.
 Most kids who have frequent tantrums have them in very predictable situations.
 Generally, it’s homework time, bedtime or time to stop playing, or when kids are tired or hungry.

 Plan for these situations.
 For example, does your child explode when it’s time to stop playing a video game and come to dinner?
 Try giving a 10-minute and also a five-minute warning ahead of time.
 Did your child have a long day of school and activities?
 Maybe let them do their chores tomorrow.
 And if your child is overtired or not feeling well, wait to have any challenging conversations until the next day if possible.

 Responding to temper tantrums is something everyone with a child has to do.
-By understanding their causes and planning how to respond, you can help reduce or stop them from happening.
+By understanding their causes and planning how to respond, you can help reduce them or even stop them from happening.

 Find out more about why some kids struggle with impulsivity.